EsotericSlice/basic-NFT-template/README.md

 # Welcome to EsotericSlice 🌞

-Everything you need is in this simple NFT template kit and what we'll be using during our workshop!
+Everything you need is in this simple NFT template kit!

-Follow me on [Instagram](https://www.instagram.com/esotericslice/) for wholesum goodies 🥦😺
+👉 Follow me on [Instagram](https://www.instagram.com/esotericslice/) @esotericslice for wholesum goodies 🥦

+👉 Buy my NTFs on [OpenSea](https://opensea.io/EsotericSlice) 🌊

 # basic-nft-template